sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_lock_protection.rst

             options:
                 lock_protection: true

-You must also configure each entity that you want to support by adding a ``version`` field.
+You must also configure each entity that you want to support by adding a field called ``$version`` on which the Doctrine ``Version`` feature is activated.

 .. code-block:: php